 The feature image shows Kamala Harris at a fundraiser in Iowa.
 She wears a white blouse and sits in front of a red background.
 Other people are visible behind her and she looks up, smiling.

 Photograph by Gage Skidmore, used under the Creative Commons License

 The first in-text photograph shows Kamala Harris being sworn in as a US senator by Joe Biden, the vice-president at the time.
 Harris stands on the left, wearing a grey and white mottled suit.
 She faces Biden, whilse raising her right hand and resting her other on a Bible.
 In the centre of Biden and Harris is Harris’ husband, Doug Emhoff.
 He wears a black suit and holds the brown bible.
 Biden is stood on the right, also wearing a black suit, and holding copy of the oath of office.

 The next photograph is Kamala Harris’ official Attorney General photograph.
 It shows her wearing a black jacket over a white top, as she smiles into the camera.

 Photograph by the Attorney General’s Office

 The third photograph shows Kamala Harris at a Back on Track graduation ceremony in 2009.
-It is taken in a darken room, but shows Harris sitting in the middle of a group of young people.
+It is taken in a darkened room, but shows Harris sitting in the middle of a group of young people.
 All wear black suits and one holds a certificate, whilst others are holding flowers.
-Three young people sit either side of Harris, whilst the rest stand.
+Three young people sit either side of Harris, while the rest stand.

 Photograph by 4johnny5 from San Francisco, USA, used under the Creative Commons License